 Loss Control Insights for Public Sector

-Safety for Seasonal Workers
+Safety for Seasonal and Temporary Workers

-Seasonal workers are usually new to the job at hand, so it's important to communicate your expectations clearly and provide hands-on training to help them be successful.
-Take the time for a general orientation, and don't forget to address the specific hazards they'll encounter and any protective equipment they are expected to wear or procedures they must follow.
+Provide the Right Training for Summer JobsSeasonal workers are usually new to the job at hand, so it's important to communicate your expectations clearly and provide hands-on training to help them be successful.
+Take the time for a new employee orientation, and don't forget to address the specific hazards they'll encounter and any protective equipment they are expected to wear or procedures they must follow.
 Never assume that new workers will just figure things out as they go.

-.
+When hiring seasonal workers, keep in mind that the Department of Labor does not allow employees under the age of 18 to perform certain hazardous occupations.
 These include roofing operations, excavation operations and most driving of motor vehicles (except for a few limited circumstances).

 Be Vigilant About Summer Hazards

 Summer work often means working in heat and humidity.
 Follow practices to avoid heat illness, including:

 - Providing breaks in a cool or shaded area

 - Conducting outdoor work during the coolest times of the day, when possible

 - Understanding the signs and symptoms of heat illness